Here’s why a clickbaity headline disappoints your readers and why honesty beats creativity if it means your readers will come back for more.

 Clickbait has earned itself a reputation for being disappointing, tired, and pretty much useless.

-The basic headline formulas, like Upworthy’s iconic “You’ll never guess what happens next!”, are so widely used that people can detect clickbait without actually having to click.
+The primary headline formulas, like Upworthy’s iconic “You’ll never guess what happens next!”, are so widely used that people can detect clickbait without actually having to click.

 So why would you want your content to be in the same ranks as clickbait?